What are the most important things to know about Juluca?

 Contact your health care provider right away if you develop a rash while taking Juluca.
 Stop taking Juluca and get medical help right away if you develop a rash with any of the following signs or symptoms:

 - Blisters or sores in your mouth

-Some people taking Juluca have had liver problems.
-People with a history of(HBV) or (HCV) or who have elevated results on liver function tests may have an increased risk of developing new or worsening liver problems while taking Juluca.
-Liver problems have also occurred in people taking Juluca who have no history of liver disease.
+Some people taking Juluca may develop liver problems.
+People with a history of(HBV) or (HCV) may have an increased risk of developing new or worsening liver problems while taking Juluca.
 Liver function tests may be done before and during treatment with Juluca.
-Call your healthcare provider right away if you develop any of the following signs or symptoms of liver problems:

 - Dark-colored urine

 - Light-colored bowel movements

 - Loss of appetite for several days or longer

 - Pain, aching, or tenderness on the right side of your stomach area/abdominal area